-What We Are:
+What We Are

 Building Green & Being Green

 The Oxbow also teaches by example!
 The Center was constructed using 'green building technologies,' and is a model for sustainability.
 Passive light design, solar panels, recycled and recyclable materials were used in the Center's construction.
-In addition, a cistern system captures rainfall to flush the toilets, and the floors are made from salvaged pine trees lost in the St. Johns River in the early logging days.
+In addition, a cistern system captures rainfall to flush the toilets, and the floors are made from salvaged pine trees from the St. Johns River in the early logging days.
 The building is proof that each of us can lighten our load on the planet and protect our precious natural resources for future generations to come.